Uploading a model

 - Check naming of objects and materials in your asset.
 Everything should be properly named, there shouldn't be materials like 'Material.001' or similar in your creation.

 - Prepare 1 thumbnail image for your asset.
 The thumbnail should be 1024x1024 pixels.
 The thumbnail should show and explain as much as possible to your model, so you can also use graphic elements or mix several images.You can use the 'Generate thumbnail' operator, which renders a simple thumbnail in the background.
-This method is recommended only for simple objects.

 - Design year